 In the second term the Researching Consumer Behaviour and Psychology unit introduces you to concepts of consumer behaviour and psychology through investigation of how and why we buy fashion goods and services.
 You will investigate how consumer identity is formed, and develop your understanding of fashion psychographics and cross-cultural values and how these may inform fashion marketing practices.
 You will apply market research methods and evaluate consumer behaviour in different parts of the world.

-Also in the second term, the Fashion Marketing without Boundaries unit prepares you for working in an industry where traditional geopolitical and physical boundaries are becoming less relevant because of the rise in the use of online retailing and digital marketing techniques.
-Digital and mobile marketing will be explored in a global context and related to the broader concepts of customer acquisition and relationship marketing.
+Social and Digital Marketing unit is to prepare you for working in an industry where traditional geopolitical and physical boundaries are becoming less relevant using on-line retailing and digital marketing techniques, this unit develops your understanding, application and evaluation of contemporary marketing approaches and practices.
+The social and digital marketing landscape will be explored in a global context and related to the broader concepts of customer acquisition and relationship marketing.

 You can opt to undertake the Diploma in Professional Studies (the Diploma), a University of the Arts London Award for a period of industrial placement of at least 30 weeks duration.
 The placement is undertaken during the third year of the four-year Bachelor’s degree during which you normally will be working full-time in a company.
 You will be able to experience the pace, atmosphere and discipline of working in the industry through your involvement in the day-to-day activities of a fashion business.
 This will give you practical experience of the roles, functions and operations in the fashion industry that you have studied on your course.
 There is flexibility to combine a work placement overseas (minimum 20 weeks) with a period of overseas study (minimum 10 weeks).
 You will be required to write a negotiated report on your placement, which will focus on issues or opportunities related to the placement company.
 This will develop your study skills and allow you to demonstrate your research, analytical and evaluative skills.
 Successful completion of the year will give you the additional qualifications of a Diploma in Professional Studies.